rahul4732saini/fise/doc/query/syntax.md

     - **NOTE**: Currently, exporting records is only limited to search operations.

-    - **File Export**: **FiSE** allows search records export only to the file formats mentioned below under the **Available File Formats** section.
+    - **File Export**: **FiSE** allows search records export only to the file formats mentioned below under the **Available File Formats** section below.
 To export to a file, the following rules must be followed:

         - The file specified must be non-existant.
-        - The file name must be followed by a allowed suffix. **FiSE** recognizes the file export type explicitly based on the suffix of the file specified.
+        - The file name must be followed by a allowed suffix, **FiSE** recognizes the file export type explicitly based on the suffix of the file specified.

     - **Available File Formats**: **csv**, **html**, **xlsx** and **json**.
     - **Available Databases**: **mysql**, **postgresql** and **sqlite**.